AyushPriyadarshi/InstagramAutoliker/README.md

 ## INSTRUCTIONS
  <ul>
- <li>Before running make sure you have installed selenium, use the following code for that
+<li>Before running make sure you have installed selenium,
-       <li>python -m pip install selenium
+  go to CMD and download it using following code : python -m pip install selenium
 <li>Download geckodriver from <a>https://github.com/mozilla/geckodriver/releases<a>
 <li>Go to assest and download driver according to your platform
 <li>Extract the geckodriver from geckodriver-v0.24.0-win64.zip in
 C:\Users\Username\AppData\Local\Programs\Python\Python37-32